Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s best to allow a pro like one from Service Experts Heating & Air Conditioning in Fort Myers handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be completely satisfied with our furnace repair in Fort Myers.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*